Add a thick border around, or background shape behind, an element, and make it semi-transparent.

 Both of the examples below use black as the border colour, but it works with white too.
 This can be a subtle way of showing that an element is interactive, since it's similar to the surround on a physical button.

-If your background is likely to be dark, your semi-transparent outline will need to be less transparent than if your background is a lighter colour.
+If your background is likely to be dark, your semi-transparent border will need to be less transparent than if your background is a lighter colour.